influxdata/docs-v2/content/telegraf/v1/install.md

 Download the latest Telegraf release at the [InfluxData download page](https://www.influxdata.com/downloads/).

+### Verify Linux releases using GPG

+InfluxData uses [GPG (GnuPG)](https://www.gnupg.org/software/) to sign released software and provides public key and encrypted private key (`.key` file) pairs that you can use to verify the integrity of downloads from the InfluxData repository.

+Before running the [install](#install) sample code, substitute the key-pair compatible with your OS version:

+For newer OS releases (for example, Ubuntu 20.04 LTS and newer) that support subkey verification:

+-  Private key file: `influxdata-archive.key`
+-  Public key: `943666881a1b8d9b849b74caebf02d3465d6beb716510d86a39f6c8e8dac7515`

+For all Ubuntu and Debian versions, including older versions (for example, CentOS/RHEL 7, Ubuntu 18.04 LTS, or Debian Buster) that don't support subkeys for verification:

+-  Private key file: `influxdata-archive_compat.key`
+-  Public key: `393e8779c89ac8d958f81f942f9ad7fb82a25e133faddaf92e15b16e6ac9ce4c`

 ## Requirements

 Installation of the Telegraf package may require `root` or administrator privileges to complete successfully. <!--check instruction for each one to clarify-->